yunseo-kim/yunseo-kim.github.io/_posts/en/2021-08-31-Creating-and-Managing-a-GitHub-Pages-Blog.md

 ## 5. Upgrading

-This is described assuming method 1 was chosen in [3-2](/posts/Creating-and-Managing-a-GitHub-Pages-Blog/#3-2-github-리포지터리-생성).
-If method 2 was chosen, as mentioned earlier, you need to manually merge the latest upstream tag.
+This assumes you chose method 1 in [3-2](/posts/Creating-and-Managing-a-GitHub-Pages-Blog/#3-2-creating-github-repository).
+If you chose method 2, as mentioned earlier, you need to manually merge the latest upstream tag.

 1. Edit `Gemfile`{: .filepath} to specify the new version of the "jekyll-theme-chirpy" gem.
 2. For major upgrades, core files not included in the "jekyll-theme-chirpy" gem and configuration options may have changed.
 In this case, you need to check the changes using the GitHub API below and reflect them manually: